Weddings24 Apr 20265 MIN

 Shobhita: The venue for the wedding reception used to be the United States’ oldest merchant bank [the landmark building once housed headquarters of the National City Bank and the New York Stock Exchange].
 Now it’s Cipriani Wall Street.
 It was cool because Kavaneet is an agricultural commodities trader and my dad is yarn trader so it felt very serendipitous.
 As soon as we walked into the space and saw how grand and beautiful it was, plus the history, we immediately knew it would make a great venue.

-But my favourite function was the haldi at Kavaneet’s parents’ house.
-They did all the decor themselves, it was fun and intimate and eventually it became like a Holi party.
+One of my favourite functions was the haldi at Kavaneet’s parents’ house.
+They did all the decor themselves, yet it looked professionally done, it was fun and intimate and eventually it became like a Holi party.
 It was such a good start to the week.

 A New York style baraat